twineworks/tweakflow/site/content/reference.md

 #### Aliases

 Tweakflow allows local aliases to shorten or relabel names, making local code independent of name conventions in other modules.
 Aliases are placed in [module scope](#module-scope).
+Circular aliases are not allowed.
+An alias must ultimately point to a concrete entity.

 Aliases have the following syntax: